Azure/AML-Kubernetes/docs/application-gateway-ingress-controller.md

             pathType: Prefix
     ```

-    *NOTE:* Replace `<ingress-secret-name>` in the above Ingress Resource with the name of your secret.
+    *NOTE:* Replace `<domain>` and `<ingress-secret-name>` in the above Ingress Resource with the domain pointing to the Application Gateway and the name of your secret.
 Store the above Ingress Resource in a file name `ing-azureml-fe-tls.yaml`.

 1. Deploy ing-azureml-fe-tls.yaml by running